kxdang/kiendang.me/content/blog/078-javascript-closures/index.md

 author: Kien
 date: 2020-04-15
 slug: first-javascript-post
-title: What are closures?
+title: ✍What are closures?
 description: What are closures and why are they useful?
 tags: ["javascript"]
 ---

+Recently, most of my time has been devoted to development and learning the tools to build projects related web development and I feel like I should start posting about the material I've learned to help me retain important concepts that I might see or use in the future.

 Writing will help me stay accountable while also improving my writing skills.
 I want to be able look back in the future to see my own progression on the topics I've learned.

-Recently, most of my time has been devoted to development and learning the tools to build projects related web development and I feel like I should start posting about the material I've learned to help me retain important concepts that I might see or use in the future.

-## <center> What are closures </center>
+## <center> What are closures? </center>

 A closure in JavaScript refers to the combination of a function and the lexical scope in which the function was defined.